Doron Perkins: Professional career

 On March 29, 2011, during game 3 of the EuroLeague playoff series between Maccabi Tel Aviv and Caja Laboral, for the ticket to the EuroLeague Final Four, Perkins suffered an injury to his right knee.
 A medical examination later showed that he suffered two tears in his Meniscus, in his ACL and MCL, and he subsequently underwent surgery to repair the damaged knee.
 A prognosis of nine months rehabilitation time was published in the media.

 In early February 2012, Perkins returned to the court, after nearly one year off from basketball.
 He signed with the Italian League club Cantù, and played in his first EuroLeague game against Spanish League power Barcelona.
 Perkins finished the game with 12 points, 7 rebounds, 5 assists, and 2 steals.
 Perkins was also named the player of the week in his second week in the Italian League.

 He then signed with the Ukrainian League club Donetsk.
 After playing in the Chinese Basketball Association with Foshan Long Lions, Perkins joined the Greek League club Olympiacos in February 2013.
 With Olympiacos, he won the 2012–13 season championship of the EuroLeague.
 He was released by Olympiacos in May 2013.

 He signed a contract with Beşiktaş Integral Forex on September 30, 2013.

 On September 6, 2014, Perkins signed a one-year contract with the Spanish team Laboral Kutxa Vitoria.
 On December 12, 2014, he parted ways with Laboral.
 On January 27, 2015, he signed with Krasny Oktyabr of Russia for the remainder of the season.
 However the next month he was released, before making official debut for the team.

 In August 2015, Perkins signed with Turkish club Yeşilgiresun Belediye for the 2015–16 BSL season.

 On December 11, 2016, Perkins signed with Sanat Naft Abadan of the Iranian Super League.

 On August 18, 2017, Perkins signed with Goyang Orions of the Korean Basketball League.

+Coaching career

+On October 24, 2023, Perkins was hired as an assistant coach by the Cleveland Charge of the NBA G League.